zuokun/MangaBookcase/README.md

   - Delete an existing manga with confirmation
   - Delete is permanent, no undo implemented

-Quick Add one Book
+Quick Add (Increase the last book by 1)
-- Just press the + button at the right of the title
+- Just press the + button at the right of the title to
   - Add the new book you just bought behind
   - Easy to update new books!

-Filter the List
+Filtering the List
 - Using the search bar on top, filter the Mangas you want to look for